 Dr. Olaf Lammerschop, global technology lead, E-Mobility at Henkel explains how engineers in the BAC work with customers while showing AMS around the lab.
 “The benefit is that we can use experimental materials from the lab and create a full application data set with those experimental materials, which saves a lot of time and is super flexible,” he says.
 “Our customers can try it together with us, try out how the application works and what needs to be optimised, if we need to apply materials faster or apply more or less pressure, and see if we need to exchange the mixers or change the product a little bit.
 This can all be done here.
 And then the customers can take away the full data package and have the confidence that this material also works in serial production.
 We want to replicate that process as close as possible in production so that there are no hiccups later.”

-This process wasn’t possible before the creation of the ICD.
+This process wasn’t possible before the creation of the BEC.
 Now, Henkel can apply a multitude of products in-house to customers’ prototypes, and vary volume, application and dispensers easily and quickly.
 “We can get material from the product development lab nearby and bring it in here and create the full application data package,” Lammerschop says.

 Testing EV battery prototypes in Henkel’s Battery Test Center (BTC)